 Jesus raised his eyes to heaven and said, “Father, the hour has come.”

-During Advent, for example, there are three distinct perspectives that the Christian must reflect upon: the historical coming of Jesus at Bethlehem into the world, the present coming of Jesus through the sacraments into the Christian’s soul, and the future coming of Jesus at the end of time to judge mankind.
+During Advent, for example, there are three distinct perspectives that the Christian must reflect upon: the historical coming of Jesus into the world at Bethlehem; the present coming of Jesus through the sacraments into the Christian’s soul; and the future coming of Jesus at the end of time to judge mankind.
 Each of these three sheds light upon the other two.
-All three together reveal the depth of the Christian life.
+All three together reveal the depth of the Advent Season.